martinmicunda/martinmicunda.github.io/_drafts/how-to-start-writing-unit-tests-with-es6-angular-1x-and-jspm.md

 ```

 ##Conclusion
-When I started to write applications in ES2015 a couple months ago I wasn't really confident to go to production because I really struggled to get run the tests and coverage for these applications however as I got running over 900 tests in one of my project I can say that I am really confident to push this apps to production now.
+When I started to write applications in ES2015 a couple months ago I wasn't really confident to go to production because I really struggled to get run the tests and coverage for these applications however as I got running over [**900 unit tests**](https://travis-ci.org/martinmicunda/employee-scheduling-ui/builds/85759582#L1041)  in one of my project I can say that I am really confident to push this apps to production now.
 All code and test examples mentioned in this post with `karma.conf.js` file can be found in my [Employee Scheduling](https://github.com/martinmicunda/employee-scheduling-ui) project.